DataDog/integrations-core/docs/dev/new_check_howto.md

 ### Populate the README

-The `README.md` file provided by our cookiecutter template already has the correct format.
-You must fill out the relevant sections - look for the ellipses `[...]`.
+The `README.md` file provided by our scaffolding already has the correct format.
+You must fill out the document with the relevant information.

 ### Add images and logos